Franklin D. Roosevelt: Assistant Secretary of the Navy (1913–1919)

 Roosevelt's support of Wilson led to his appointment in March 1913 as Assistant Secretary of the Navy, the second-ranking official in the Navy Department after Secretary Josephus Daniels who paid it little attention.
-Roosevelt had an affection for the Navy, was well-read on the subject, and was a most ardent supporter of a large, efficient force.
-With Wilson's support, Daniels and Roosevelt instituted a merit-based promotion system and made other reforms to extend civilian control over the autonomous departments of the Navy.
+Roosevelt had an affection for the Navy, was well-read on the subject, and was an ardent supporter of a large, efficient force.
+With Wilson's support, Daniels and Roosevelt instituted a merit-based promotion system and extended civilian control over the autonomous departments of the Navy.
 Roosevelt oversaw the Navy's civilian employees and earned the respect of union leaders for his fairness in resolving disputes.
 No strikes occurred during his seven-plus years in the office, as he gained valuable experience in labor issues, wartime management, naval issues, and logistics.

+Roosevelt sometimes lent assistance to discriminatory policies of Wilson and Daniels.
+In 1916, for example, he carried out an order to designate at considerable expense separate toilets for "the use of [white] women, white men and colored."
+A "watch force" took charge of enforcement.
+The NAACP and civil rights organizations objected so strenuously that the order was rescinded without explanation only a month later.

 In 1914, Roosevelt ran for the seat of retiring Republican Senator Elihu Root of New York.
-Though he had the backing of Treasury Secretary William Gibbs McAdoo and Governor Martin H. Glynn, he faced a formidable opponent in Tammany-Hall's James W. Gerard.
+Though he had the backing of Treasury Secretary William Gibbs McAdoo and Governor Martin H. Glynn, he faced a formidable opponent in Tammany Hall's James W. Gerard.
 He also was without Wilson's support, as the president needed Tammany's forces for his legislation and 1916 re-election.
 Roosevelt was soundly defeated in the Democratic primary by Gerard, who in turn lost the general election to Republican James Wolcott Wadsworth Jr. He learned that federal patronage alone, without White House support, could not defeat a strong local organization.
-After the election, he and Tammany Hall boss, Charles Francis Murphy, sought accommodation and became allies.
+After the election, he and Tammany Hall boss Charles Francis Murphy sought accommodation and became allies.